Is It Time to Throw out the Webinar Best Practice Playbook?

 Marketers have heard the calls over and over for how they should operate over the last two months: Be transparent.
 Be empathetic.
-Be compassionate and considerate in messaging to recipients under duress during a world health pandemic.
+Be compassionate and considerate in messaging to recipients under duress during a pandemic.
 But how about the ways marketers can do that?
-What media, for instance, can marketers turn to demonstrate these necessary traits as the world still operates under a cloud of uncertainty amid COVID-19?
+What media, for instance, can marketers turn to to demonstrate these necessary traits as the world still operates under a cloud of uncertainty amid COVID-19?

 Webinars are naturally spiking since we’re glued to our virtual worlds more than ever.
 “We're connecting like never before,” said Mark Bornstein, vice president of marketing for ON24, a webinar software platform.
 “Social interactions and digital interactions all used to be bite sized, and now people are so hungry for engagement and for communication and connection and those long-form digital experiences are actually what people are hungry for.”